bendaggers/gemini-fe/README.md

 - Display selected Transaction's detail in a modal.
 - Fix notification body font style and color.

+### Issues & Bugs

+- Modal is not displaying the data.

 ## v1.3.1 (Notification Toast during Invalid Form Submission)

 **03/08/2023 - 4:46PM**